 What’s unique about this approach is that customers can text directly with customer support.
 Shoppers get information immediately and enjoy the personalized feel—it’s like live chat, but it has the feel of a text message.
 Customers appreciated this feature so much that Bohemian Guitars saw a 98% increase in sales in just six months.

-A smooth checkout process speeds up conversion
+A smooth checkout process speeds up conversion and improves the ecommerce customer journey

 The next stage of the ecommerce customer journey is conversion.
 This part of the journey is crucial because it deepens the customer relationship.
 This is also where leads decide that your products are the best fit for their needs so they buy something.
 The quicker people get to this point—with fewer barriers—the better.